losandes/heinz-95729-project/api/README.md

 The books inherit the product and the book folder contains:

 - Index module: re-export the product subsets.
-- Three modules: book, controller.
+- Two modules: book, controller.
 - Actions: serve as the intermedia for the controller and repository.
   - getBook
   - getBooks